beatlevic/beatletech/_posts/2020-10-26-docker-on-macos-without-noisy-fans.markdown

   +---------+-------------------+--------------------+------------+---------------+
 {% endhighlight %}

 Of course a 3x improvement doesn't come as a surprise when you are basically comparing a Macbook Pro with 2 (virtual) CPUs allocated to Docker, versus an 8 core dedicated Linux machine (with hyperthreading and higher internet bandwidth) even though not everything runs multi-threaded.
-But it is a big improvement that you can quickly and easily get for yourself to reap the benefits, which quickly adds up over time.
-Not to mention the complete silence at which you gain the increased build times.
+But it is a big improvement that you can quickly and easily get for yourself and reap the benefits, which quickly adds up over time.
+Not to mention the complete silence at which you gain the faster build times.

 As a bonus, you can now stop running Docker Desktop entirely, and no longer see a Docker process "idling" in the background that would otherwise still be using around 20% CPU all the time (doing nothing).